 The project area has been divided into eight geographic management units (called ‘Hubs’) (Fig. 1).
-There are currently six operational Hubs (Makarora, Matukituki, Motutapu, Dart-Rees, Queenstown-Arrowtown, Wānaka-Hāwea; Fig. 1) based on current trapping efforts, and collectively representing a broad cross-section of habitat types.
-To these existing Hubs at least one (Cardrona) and possibly a second (Richardson Mts) additional Hubs have been designated to cover the entire project area (Fig. 1; Box 1).
+There are currently seven operational Hubs (Makarora, Matukituki, Motutapu, Cardrona, Dart-Rees, Queenstown-Arrowtown, Wānaka-Hāwea; Fig. 1) based on current trapping efforts, and collectively representing a broad cross-section of habitat types.
+To these existing Hubs an additional Hub (Richardson Mts) has been designated to cover the entire project area (Fig. 1; Box 1).

 2. Prioritise Hubs for protection and eradication